hastearcade/haste-sdk/packages/domain/README.md

 @haste/domain utilizes Jest for running tests.
 To run all tests in the domain package use the following command

-`npm run test`
+`pnpm run test`

 ## Documentation

-Currently there is no documentation setup, but please check back in the future.
+See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md#Documentation) for more documentation.

 ## License